abuicke/tarot/major arcana/(13) Death/(13) Death.md

 ### Footnotes

 1. [Most Powerful Transformation](https://www.youtube.com/shorts/KukVbQo-7KQ)
+2. Also decomposition, disintegration.
-2. "The old personality slain to complete the transfer of consciousness to Tiphareth." - *Liber Theta* (College of Thelema, 2012), p.
+3. "The old personality slain to complete the transfer of consciousness to Tiphareth." - *Liber Theta* (College of Thelema, 2012), p.
 26